 A thigh lift is performed to tighten the skin around the inner thigh to form a more aesthetically pleasing frame.
 The outer thigh skin can be tightened with a combination of a upper thigh lift and liposuction.

-During a thigh lift procedure
+What happens during a thigh lift procedure?

 This procedure requires a surgical incision of varying size based on how much skin must be removed.
 The location of the incision is usually on the medial side of the thigh and can be adjusted based on clothing preference or the overall reduction of visibility.
 The procedure takes anywhere from one to three hours depending on the severity of the excess and loose skin.

 After surgery, the patient is dressed in a compression garment to limit swelling.
 You will be able to remove the garments and shower your first-day post-op.
 Discomfort is generally minimal in smaller lifts, but when large amounts of skin are removed, medication for discomfort aids in the recovery process.
 You will be able to ambulate yourself immediately after surgery.

 Will I have noticeable scars after thigh lift surgery?